-Chair of Parish Council and Emergency Coordinator to form emergency committee.
-Invite Malmesbury PCC and on site pharmacy staff.
-Include volunteer groups such as WI, Church and local shop.
-Send out call for volunteers via Social Media.
+Form an Emergency Committee.
+Invite Malmesbury PCC and on-site pharmacy staff.
+Include groups such as WI, Church and local shop.
+Send out call for support via Social Media.

-2. Contact details for Volunteers
+2. Contact details

-See Contact List Appendix for details of volunteer organisations who can check on the vulnerable and collect prescriptions.
+See Contact List Appendix for details of organisations who can check on the vulnerable and collect prescriptions.